-This proxy statement is furnished in connection with the solicitation of proxies by the Board of Directors of MKS Instruments, Inc., a Massachusetts corporation, for use at the 2017 Annual Meeting of Shareholders to be held on May 10, 2017 at 10:00 a.m., local time, at MKS Instruments, Inc., 2 Tech Drive, Suite 201, Andover, Massachusetts 01810, and at any adjournment or postponement thereof (the "Annual Meeting").
-References in this proxy statement to "we." "us." the "Company" or "MKS" refer to MKS Instruments, Inc., and its consolidated subsidiaries.
+This proxy statement is furnished in connection with the solicitation of proxies by the Board of Directors of MKS Instruments, Inc., a Massachusetts corporation, for use at the 2018 Annual Meeting of Shareholders to be held on May 9, 2018 at 10:00 a.m., Eastern Time, at MKS Instruments, Inc., 2 Tech Drive, Suite 201, Andover, Massachusetts 01810, and at any adjournment or postponement thereof, which we refer to as the Annual Meeting.
+References in this proxy statement to "we," "us," the "Company" or "MKS" refer to MKS Instruments, Inc. and its consolidated subsidiaries.

 All proxies will be voted in accordance with the applicable shareholder's instructions.
-If no choice is specified in the proxy, the shares will be voted in favor of the matters set forth in the accompanying Notice of 2017 Annual Meeting of Shareholders.
+If no choice is specified in the proxy, the shares will be voted in favor of the matters set forth in the accompanying Notice of 2018 Annual Meeting of Shareholders.
 Any proxy may be revoked by a shareholder at any time before its exercise by delivery of written revocation to the Secretary of MKS.
 Attendance at the Annual Meeting will not in itself be deemed to revoke a proxy unless the shareholder gives affirmative notice at the Annual Meeting that the shareholder intends to revoke the proxy and vote in person.